arjungupta26/arjungupta26/README.md

 - 👋 Hi, I’m @arjungupta26
-- 👀 I’m interested in building projects
-- 🌱 I’m currently learning about various tools and technology about development
+- 👀 I’m passionate about cryptography and web development.
+I enjoy building secure and scalable applications.
+Skilled in Node.js, Express, MongoDB, EJS, HTML, CSS, JavaScript, and React.
+Always exploring new technologies to enhance my projects.
+Let's connect and build something awesome! 🔐💻
 - 📫 How to reach me - arjungupta0026@gmail.com